VW expects to raise productivity to more than 6% in 2019

-BERLIN (Reuters) - Volkswagen’s (VOWG_p.DE) VW brand said on Thursday it had increased productivity, cut costs and was on course to achieving carbon cutting targets at the German carmaker’s factories.
+BERLIN, Sept 26 (Reuters) - Volkswagen’s VW brand said on Thursday it had increased productivity, cut costs and was on course to achieving carbon cutting targets at the German carmaker’s factories.

 “Our strategy is working.
 We will improve our productivity by over six percent and lower production costs per vehicle for the first time since 2013,” VW’s board member for production and logistics, Andreas Tostmann, said in a statement.